 What do businesses use crowdfunding for?

-How could crowdfunding help my business?
+How could crowdfunding help your business?

 The main benefit of crowdfunding is that it creates support and demand for your business as it's getting off the ground.
 Your investors are likely to become your customers, and they can do a lot of the promotion for you, spreading the word through social networks.